Not for You

-"Not for You" is a song by the American rock band Pearl Jam, released on March 21, 1995 as the second single from the band's third studio album, Vitalogy (1994).
+"Not for You" is a song by the American rock band Pearl Jam, released in February 1995 as the second single from the band's third studio album, Vitalogy (1994).
 Although credited to all members of Pearl Jam, it was primarily written by vocalist Eddie Vedder.
-The song peaked at number 12 on the Billboard Mainstream Rock Tracks chart.
-The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).
-This song was also covered by the Insane Clown Posse as it appeared as a demo to what turned into their side project, Zug Izland.
+The song peaked at number 12 on the US Billboard Album Rock Tracks chart and became the band's fourth top-10 single in New Zealand.
+It was later included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Origin and recording

 Guitarist Mike McCready on "Not for You":

 Tom Petty sent me this amazing 12-string Rickenbacker, and "Not for You" was the first time I used it.
 It was like a Christmas present.
 One day it just showed up at my door.
 I called him up and thanked him.
 But it's a cool song—an Eddie song.